Omar95-A/E-Commerce-Web-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.7.

 > Web application called `Famms` Is A Platform to Sell Products Online.
 In This Project I Created Web Application Using Angular Framework And [Fake Store API](https://fakestoreapi.com/) which is Fake store rest API for e-commerce or shopping website prototype.
+I created this web application, based on a [Html Design](https://html.design) website design and distributed by [ThemeWagon](https://themewagon.com).

 ### Project In Progress ⚙️

 #### To try the web application:

-For work on this Web Application I used template:

 ## Development server